Package 'ggbeeswarm'

 fast

-Use compiled version of swarm algorithm?
-This option is ignored for all methods expect "swarm" and "compactswarm".
+If TRUE (default), use compiled version of swarm algorithm.
+This option is ignored for all methods except "swarm" and "compactswarm".

 dodge.width